 Republic Wireless uses wireless networks (WiFi) instead of cell networks whenever possible to make phone calls, send text messages and for all data consumption purposes.

 By using free WiFi instead of a cell network, Republic Wireless is able to save a ton of money by not paying for cell network access.

 These days, we’re almost always around a source of WiFi.
-I know I have WiFi at my home, at work and at many of the stores I shop at on a regular basis like the grocery store and Home Depot.
+I know we have WiFi at our home, at work and at many of the stores we shop at on a regular basis like the grocery store and Home Depot.